FaithAlone.net

 12 And he poured of the anointing oil upon Aaron's head, and anointed him, to sanctify him.

-There is a lot of significance in God instructing Moses to anoint the High Priest, Aaron.
+God instructing Moses to anoint the High Priest, Aaron, is significant for a number of reasons.

 Firstly, the person being anointed - the High Priest - represented Jesus Christ, as he was to be the sole mediator between the people and God on the Day of Atonement, which is covered at length in Leviticus chapter 16.
 Once per year, he would go into the Holy of Holies in the Tabernacle (Leviticus 16:2-3), alone, and sprinkle the blood on the Mercy Seat of the Ark of the Covenant for the sins of the people (Leviticus 16:15-16).